vicaba/wings/README.md

 Related scientific manuscripts:
 * [Prototyping a Web-of-Energy Architecture for Smart Integration of Sensor Networks in Smart Grids Domain](https://www.mdpi.com/1424-8220/18/2/400)

-This project is organized in a monorepo style and aggregates several sub-projects.
+This project is organized in a monorepo/multi-project style and aggregates several sub-projects.
 The main sub-projects are:

 * wings-core
 * wings-http